Marketing and Communications Director of Business Development

 - Work with the education team to ensure that grant-funded partnerships meet anticipated deliverables, and that data is collected for reporting purposes.

 - Develop and maintain a working understanding of YC products, their markets, and value add.

 - Keep leadership and program staff informed of market trends and product opportunities.

 - Represent YC to the public in meetings and speaking engagements, marketing our revenue-generating services.

 - Organize and lead in-person events to showcase YC programs.

 - Work collaboratively and creatively with YC’s marketing and communication staff to create and disseminate messages that convey the value of our programs and services— via YC’s websites, social media, brochures, and other collateral materials.

 - Passionate about YC’s mission to elevate the power of youth voice to improve the lives of underserved youth in New York City and beyond.
 Able to communicate that passion to school-based staff, district leaders, community-based organization decision-makers, city agency leaders, etc.

 - Sales and marketing experience and track record of closing sales and/or securing revenue and the ability to represent the organization to a wide range of stakeholders and constituencies.

-- Knowledge of the NYC and national educational and youth development landscape.
+- Knowledge of the NYC educational, youth development, and philanthropic landscape.